dedraks/rchip8/README.md

 -h, --help           Print help
 ```

-The program plays a sound an draw an alien on screen.
+The demo program plays a sound an draw an alien on screen.
 You can move the alien pressing the emulated 0, 5, 7 and 9 keys.
 The actual keys from computer keyboard is W, A, D and X.